-Morocco is an easily accessible exotic getaway when in Europe as it sits directly across the Strait of Gibraltar from Spain.
+Morocco is an easily accessible exotic getaway when in Europe because it sits directly across the Strait of Gibraltar from Spain.
 A North African country bordering the Atlantic Ocean and Mediterranean Sea, Morocco is distinguished by its Arabian, Berber and European cultural influences.
 From Marrakesh’s Medina, ancient cities such as Fez, Meknes and the capital Rabat, to the Atlas mountains and the Sahara desert, Morocco is a treasure trove for travelers.
 Plus anyone with a penchant for sipping copious amounts of mint tea.

 MOROCCO TOP 5 THINGS TO DO